ualberta-cmput301/ualberta-cmput301.github.io/content/general/outline.md

 * Some lectures will also be available over Zoom.
     * You must attend live.
-    * You will be required to attend in person for some lectures/labs.
+    * You will be required to attend in person for some lectures, all labs, and all exams.
     * You must be in Edmonton to take this course.
 * A1 / EA1
     * Monday Wednesday Friday 10:00AM - 10:50AM
     * [ED 2-115](http://www.campusmap.ualberta.ca/?b=edNorth)
-    * Zoom link
+    * Zoom link coming soon
         * [You must be logged into Zoom with your UAlberta GMail](https://support.eclass.ualberta.ca/index.php?/Knowledgebase/Article/View/422/23/using-zoom-for-students).
 * A2 / EA2
     * Monday Wednesday Friday 11:00AM - 11:50AM
     * [ED 2-115](http://www.campusmap.ualberta.ca/?b=edNorth)
-    * Zoom link
+    * Zoom link coming
         * [You must be logged into Zoom with your UAlberta GMail](https://support.eclass.ualberta.ca/index.php?/Knowledgebase/Article/View/422/23/using-zoom-for-students).

 # Lab